Pramod20804/sql-warehouse-project/README.md

 # 🚀 Welcome to the Modern Data Warehouse Project

-Welcome to my Data Warehouse project!
-This repository showcases a practical implementation of a modern data architecture using the **Bronze-Silver-Gold layered approach**, followed by **ETL, data modeling, and analytics**.
-This project is designed to demonstrate real-world data engineering concepts in a clean and scalable manner.
+Welcome to our Data Warehouse project!
+This repository showcases a practical implementation of a modern data architecture using the Bronze‑Silver‑Gold layered approach, followed by ETL, data modeling, and analytics.
+This project was collaboratively built by me and my friend to demonstrate real‑world data engineering concepts in a clean and scalable manner.

 ---